owid/covid-19-data/scripts/scripts/vaccinations/README.md

   `vaccinations.preliminary.csv` and `metadata.preliminary.csv` which are later
   required by `generate_dataset.R`.

-**Note**: this step might crash for some countries, as the automation scripts might no longer (or temporarily) work (e.g. due to changes in the source).
+**Note 1**: this step might crash for some countries, as the automation scripts might no longer (or temporarily) work (e.g. due to changes in the source).
 Try to keep the scripts up to date.

+**Note 2**: Optionally you can use arguments `--no-get-data` and `--no-process-data` to skip steps 1 or 2, respectively.
+E.g. executing `$ python src/vax --no-get-data` will just run step 2.
+For more info check `$ python src/vax --help`.

 ### 3. Dataset generation
 Make sure you've succesfully [configured your environment](#0.-dependencies), then run the following script: